jdhitsolutions/PSScriptTools/docs/PSScriptTools.md

 # PSScriptTools Module
 ## Description
 This PowerShell module contains a number of functions you might use to enhance your own functions and scripts.
-T

-## PSScriptTools Cmdlets
+It is intended to work with both Windows PowerShell and PowerShell Core as much as possible.

 ### [Add-Border](Add-Border.md)
 This command will create a character or text based border around a line of text.
 You might use this to create a formatted text report or to improve the display of information to the screen.